-- Robyn Hood: I Love New York: Robyn has her status as the prophesied "Child of Darkness" stolen by another archer, thanks to a ritual and a drop of our heroine's blood.
+Robyn Hood: I Love New York: Robyn has her status as the prophesied "Child of Darkness" stolen by another archer, thanks to a ritual and a drop of our heroine's blood.
 Normally, this would be a relieve for Robyn, since then she would avoid getting constantly harassed by members of the Dark Horde that want her to turn to evil, and bring their organization to a complete dominion of the Five Realms.
-The problem is, the woman that has done this is definetly evil, is totally on board with making said prophecy true, and has a personal vendetta against Robyn.
-Planning to harm many of her loved ones along the way.
-She manages to beat the pretender by the end of the story, but is left unclear if the ritual has been undone.
+The problem is, the woman that has done this is definitely evil, is totally on board with making said prophecy true, has a personal vendetta against Robyn, and is planning to harm many of her loved ones along the way.
+She manages to beat the pretender by the end of the story, but it's left unclear if the ritual has been undone.

 - In Amazing Fantasy, the nature of One For All's successor is inverted from canon.
 Izuku doesn't meet All Might in that underpass as he's hospitalized from the spider bite.
 This gives Sir Nighteye enough time to pressure All Might into making Mirio his successor.
 However, Izuku and All Might end up meeting anyways during the Prowler incident.
 The Hero laments that he would have loved to make Izuku the next torchbearer had he not already given One For All.
 By the time Izuku arrives at school, All Might shows some clear favoritism towards him even though he's not his protégé.